A REFERENCE LIBRARY SPECIALISED IN MODERN AND CONTEMPORARY ART!

 A ZOOM ON JEAN LAUDE

 The library owes its name to Jean Laude (1922-1984), a poet, ethnologist, art historian and professor at the Sorbonne University.
 Jean Laude was involved throughout his life with artistic creation.
-He chaired conferences during the period 1970 to 1980 in Saint-Etienne on contemporary art, organized by the Museum of Art and Industry, such as The return to order in plastic arts and architecture, Art in the face of the crisis, or Cubism, amongst others.
+He chaired conferences during the period 1970 to 1980 in Saint-Étienne on contemporary art, organized by the Museum of Art and Industry, such as The return to order in plastic arts and architecture, Art in the face of the crisis, or Cubism, amongst others.
 During this time he formed a friendship with Bernard Ceysson, then director of the Museum of Art and Industry (1967-1987).
-Ceysson wanted to pay tribute to Jean Laude by giving his name to the library at the Museum of Modern Art, on its creation in 1987.
+Ceysson wanted to pay tribute to Jean Laude by giving his name to the library at the Musée d'art moderne, on its creation in 1987.

 OPENING HOURS AND CONDITIONS